indie/mastodon/ApacheConfigDocs/localhost_setup.md

 Set up your localhost environment to develop and backup your custom Mastodon instance.
-This fork of Mastodon does NOT use third-party malware, like EVIL SALESFORCE's Heroku or Docker (which writes endless logs and ups your server costs; most of Docker is PLAGARIZED from unpaid or underpaid technical writers by people who don't understand Linux systems.)
+This fork of Mastodon does NOT use third-party malware, like EVIL SALESFORCE's Heroku or Docker (which writes endless logs and ups your server costs; most of Docker is PLAGIARIZED from unpaid or underpaid technical writers by people who do not understand Linux systems.)

 Please don't do that here.